Today’s recipe is a homemade version of my favorite kind of Indian takeout – butter chicken.

 Tim and I once attended a workshop about the concept of work, and while we mostly confronted and addressed the philosophies behind our day jobs and why we do them, we considered unpaid work as well.

 We talked about things like cleaning the kitchen, vacuuming the house, organizing the bathroom pantry, and repairing the car.
 There could be millions or even billions of other people doing the same thing at the same time across the globe.
 But it’s still meaningful.

-As author Timothy Keller said in his book Every Good Endeavor, we experience a feeling of fulfilment because “whenever we bring order out of chaos, whenever we draw out creative potential, whenever we elaborate and ‘unfold’ creation beyond where it was when we found it, we are following God’s pattern of creative cultural development.”
+As author Timothy Keller said in his book Every Good Endeavor, we experience a feeling of fulfilment because “whenever we bring order out of chaos, whenever we draw out creative potential, whenever we elaborate and “unfold” creation beyond where it was when we found it, we are following God’s pattern of creative cultural development.”

-What’s great about butter chicken is that it’s basically gateway Indian food: There’s nothing terribly unusual about it, nothing besides the spices, perhaps, but even those (ginger? garlic? turmeric? chili powder?) aren’t all that strange, familiar to most home cooks regardless of their culinary heritage.
+What’s great about butter chicken is that it’s basically gateway Indian food, perfect for the uninitiated.
+There’s nothing terribly unusual about it, besides the spices perhaps, but even those – ginger, garlic, turmeric, and cayenne – aren’t all that strange, familiar to most home cooks regardless of their culinary heritage.

 - 1 teaspoon turmeric powder

 - 1 1/2 cups chopped fresh (or diced canned) tomatoes